mpope9/Showerfy/README.md

 This is a Impulse Response plugin written for my senior project at CSU Chico.
 It makes what is recorded sound like it was made in my shower.
 Tested on REAPER, working reasonably well.

 ## Installation Instructions
-1)  Download the .zip file
+1)  Download the .dll file
 2)  For Windows: Copy the .dll file to the appropriate plugin directory.
-3)  For OSX: Copy the xxx file to the appropriate plugin directory.
+3)  For OSX: Coming soon, sorry...
 4)  Save the WAVs folder in a memorable place.
 5)  Load the WAVs into the plugin when it loads.